 You wake up with a headache and cough.
 Your social media feed is filled with news about the coronavirus disease 2019 (COVID-19).
-And there is a thin layer of pollen scattered across your windshield.
+And it’s allergy season.

 So what’s making you feel bad?
 Just because you are under the weather doesn’t mean you have COVID-19—it could be allergies, a cold or the flu instead.